Automotive Content Professional (ACP) certificate

 *This requirement is waiverable depending on experience.
 Contact Brian Cruickshank for more details.

 **Electives are defined as any University of the Aftermarket approved program.
 See the University of the Aftermarket's Course Calendar for an up-to-date list of approved programs.

 ***ACPN Service is defined as any service provided to the Automotive Content Professionals Network.
-This could include (but is not limited to) holding an officer's role, committee membership, speaking, assisting in conference prep, etc. Final approval of ACPN Service component will come from the ACPN Chairman.
+This could include (but is not limited to) holding an officer's role, committee membership, speaking, and content excellence award judging.
+Final approval of ACPN Service component will come from the ACPN Chairman.

 ****The ACP Deliverable is a five-page research paper on a pre-approved topic of interest to the content management industry.
 Final approval of the topic and final submission will come from the program director.
 Please email University of the Aftermarket Director,